Reports and Dashboards

 Depending on your selection in filter (A), the "List of activities" (C) lists the activities matching your filter.
 When clicking one concrete activity, the details of this activity are displayed (D).

-We can see that the PULSE RATE has an associated domain, a test_name_code which consists of a code and a name, a unit_dimension and a standard_unit.
+has an associated domain, a test_name_code which consists of a code and a name, a unit_dimension and a standard_unit.

 Below we can see the representation of that activity as in the graph database in the logical view or physical view (E).
 The complex model enables us to link all information.
-The following screenshot shows the logical view for PULSE RATE.
+The following screenshot shows the logical view for PULSE RATE

 The last part displays information about concrete activities instances.
 There is the selection part (F) and the display as logical view part (G).

-When we select for example ALBUMIN as activity, it could have three different instances depending on the purpose of activity collection.
+as activity, it could have three different instances depending on the purpose of activity collection.

 There is an instance for "Albumin Urine", where the specimen is "Urine", the second instance is for the specimen "Serum" and the third one is collected differently with the purpose for "AE Requiring Additional Data".